1. What is the legal framework governing unilateral conduct by companies with market power?

 Under certain circumstances the AMC may also be inclined to consider the above or similar factors to define the relevant product or geographical market more narrowly.
 This usually leads to analysis of a market that has fewer market players with higher market shares which eventually often results in the authority's conclusion – based solely on the market structure – that the market is highly concentrated (possibly oligopolistic).

-Since the AMC started publishing its decisions in dominance cases only from mid-2015, very limited examples of the AMC's practical approach to market power assessment may be found in the public domain, usually in cases on appeal.
+Finally, AMC decisions in dominance cases are not published.
+Only very limited examples of the AMC's practical approach to market power assessment may be found in the public domain, usually in cases on appeal.

 Natural monopolies have special status and regulation.

-Several undertakings may be regarded as collectively holding a dominant position on the market (where each would be regarded as dominant) if either (i) the combined market share of three or fewer undertakings with highest shares exceeds 50 per cent or (ii) the combined market share of five or fewer undertakings with highest shares exceeds 70 per cent, unless these undertakings prove that effective competition exists among them.
+Several undertakings may be regarded as collectively holding a dominant position on the market (collective dominance) if either (i) the combined market share of three or fewer undertakings with highest shares exceeds 50 per cent or (ii) the combined market share of five or fewer undertakings with highest shares exceeds 70 per cent, unless these undertakings prove that effective competition exist among them.

 Collective abusive conduct is also caught by the general prohibition under the Competition Law.
 The cases of joint monopoly power or tacit oligopolistic collusion are often difficult to investigate due to the lack of relevant expertise.
 Furthermore, past AMC enforcement practice (although not very broad) shows that the authority would rather assess such cases from the angle of illegitimate parallel market behaviour than collective abusive conduct.

-22 Has the competition authority published guidance on how it defines markets and assesses market power?
+22. Has the national competition authority published guidance on how it defines markets and assesses market power?

 In 2002 the AMC approved the Dominance Methodology.
 The document sets out detailed rules and steps the AMC will take to define the relevant market, in particular, showing the AMC's approach to product substitutability.
-It also lists criteria that need to be taken into account for the assessment of whether an undertaking under investigation has market power.
+It also stipulates for criteria that need to be taken into account for the assessment of whether an undertaking under investigation has market power.
 For instance, whether an undertaking is capable of limiting production or increasing the prices above the competitive level without losing customers, or ousting competitors from the market by limiting their access to raw materials or other essential resources, important distribution channels or the like.
-Currently, the AMC is working on the new market definition methodology (see question 64).

-25 Is there a list of categories of abusive or anticompetitive conduct in the applicable legislation?
+25. Is there a list of categories of abusive or anti-competitive conduct in the applicable national legislation?

-27 Has the competition authority published any guidance on what constitutes abusive conduct?
+27. Has the national competition authority published any guidance on what constitutes abusive conduct?

 Besides the exemplary non-exhaustive list of abusive practices (see question 25), there is no official guidance on what constitutes abusive conduct.

-Yes, pursuant to the Competition Law certain unilateral conduct is abusive per se (see the list in question 25 except the last one).
+Yes, pursuant to the Competition Law certain unilateral conduct is abusive per se (see the list in question 25).
 Negative implications of such conduct are presumed and do not need to be established in each case.

 In cases where certain conduct is potentially harmful but is not covered by the list of presumably abusive practices, anti-competitive effects will need to be shown.
 The investigated conduct should be capable of harming competition or consumers.
-However, in practice the AMC usually tries to classify the investigated conduct with reference to the aforesaid list of presumed violations.
+However, in practice the AMC usually tries to allocate the investigated conduct to either of presumed violations along the established list.